jenkins-x/terraform-aws-eks-jx/README.md

 This repository contains a Terraform module for creating an EKS cluster and all the necessary infrastructure to install Jenkins X as described in https://jenkins-x.io/v3/admin/platforms/eks/.

-The module makes use of the [Terraform EKS cluster Module](https://github.com/terraform-aws-modules/terraform-aws-eks).

 <!-- TOC -->

 - [Jenkins X EKS Module](#jenkins-x-eks-module)